 This course reviews and refines the integrated manipulative procedures used in the treatment of common disorders of the cervical spine, temporomandibular joint, and cranium.
-(0+2)
+(0+2) Corequisite: CHR8127

-CHR8226 Lumbopelvic Case Management (2 credits)
+CHR8227 Lumbopelvic Case Management (1 credit)

-This course presents an advanced review of the chiropractic management of common spinal conditions with emphasis on casebased problem solving and critical thinking.
-Current trends in chiropractic practice and managed care are surveyed.
-Course offered online.
-(2+0)
+This course presents an advanced review of evidence-based chiropractic evaluation and management for a variety of musculoskeletal conditions.
+This course will emphasize case-based problem solving and critical thinking.
+Current trends in chiropractic practice and managed care will be presented including a focus on integrative and collaborative care.
+This course will also include record keeping and intra/interpersonal communication strategies.
+(1+0) Prerequisites: CHR6326, CHR6327